 Case material: Bioceramic

-Image: Mission to Mars | Man of Many
+Mission to Mars | Image: Man of Many

 10. Mission to Mars

-It’s true that the Mission to Mars is here to provide a tribute to the famous Omega Speedmaster Alaska Project (reference 311.32.42.30.04.001 ) but it didn’t garner the votes it deserves amongst the team at Man of Many.
+Indeed, the Mission to Mars is here to provide a tribute to the famous Omega Speedmaster Alaska Project (reference 311.32.42.30.04.001 ) but it didn’t garner the votes it deserves amongst the team at Man of Many.
 Just like the Alaska Project on which it’s based, the watch features a bright red case, while the bezel, dial, and subdials, are all finished in a stark white.
 The shape of the subdial hands also pays tribute to the Alaska Project.

 Reference: SO33R100